aljebraschool/Mathematic-for-Machine-Learning/README.md

 ## Course Structure

-The specialization consists of four courses:
+The specialization consists of three courses:

 1. **Linear Algebra for Machine Learning and Data Science**
    - Vectors and matrices